Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 ## 5. Wireframes

-Wireframe mockups can be found in this [folder](https://github.com/alandoherty95/reciprocate-app/tree/master/resources)
+Wireframe mockups for both desktop and mobile devices can be found in this [folder](https://github.com/alandoherty95/reciprocate-app/tree/master/resources/wireframes)

 ## Languages used